pypiserver/pypiserver/README.rst

 2. Copy some packages into your ``~/packages`` folder and then get your ``pypiserver`` up and running::

-    pypi-server -p 8080 ~/packages &      # Will listen to all IPs.
+    pypi-server run -p 8080 ~/packages &      # Will listen to all IPs.

 3. From the client computer, type this::